Grey nurse shark

-- Use mechanical or electro-acoustic apparatus including, but not limited to, scooters, horns and shark-repelling devices (commercial operators may use equipment required for diving under the Work Health and Safety Acti 2011)
+- Use mechanical or electro-acoustic apparatus including, but not limited to, scooters, horns and shark-repelling devices (commercial operators may use equipment required for diving under the Work Health and Safety Act 2011).

 - Dive as part of a group of more than 10 divers (tourist operators may have groups of up to 12 divers, provided the extra divers are either instructors or guides).

-Divers can be fined up to $10,000 for breaking these laws.
+Divers can be fined for breaking these laws.

-The department may also develop a system to manage the number of divers visiting the areas where grey nurse sharks congregate.
+The Queensland Government may also develop a system to manage the number of divers visiting the areas where grey nurse sharks congregate.
 This may include setting distances between dive groups and limiting the number of groups that may use an area at a time.